 4. Always leave the door ajar/slightly open after every wash and, if possible, open the dispenser drawer slightly at the same time so that the machine can dry out between washes.
 Assure that the appliance is installed in the room with good ventilation

-5. Check whether washing machine heats up by starting a very hot wash.
+5. Check whether the washing machine heats up by starting a very hot wash.

 6. Regularly carry out a 90°C service wash using a washing machine cleaner to avoid unpleasant smells and marks around the door.

-For detailed procedure refer to the user manual supplied with your appliance.
+For detailed procedures refer to the user manual supplied with your appliance.
 Download user manual.

 We also recommend running a cleaner through the appliance on a regular basis.
 If the washing machine hasn't been cleaned on a regular basis then 'Super Clean for Washing Machines' should be used.
 This powerful cleaner removed residues from the door seal, pipes and drums that can build up over time.